-1 dead in shooting at Pennsylvania municipal building
+Police: 1 shot dead at Pennsylvania municipal building

-CRESCO, Pa.
-(AP) - One person has been killed in a shooting inside a Pennsylvania municipal building.
+A township employee was shot and killed inside a Pennsylvania municipal building Tuesday morning, officials said.

-Pennsylvania State Police say it happened around 8:20 a.m. at the Paradise Township municipal building in the Pocono Mountains, about 100 miles (161 kilometers) north of Philadelphia.
+A gunman walked inside the Paradise Township municipal building about 8:20 a.m. and opened fire, according to police and township officials.
+State and local police rushed to the small municipal building in the Pocono Mountains, about 100 miles (161 kilometers) north of Philadelphia, and took the suspect into custody without incident.

-Trooper David Peters says one person was shot and killed.
-He says police took a man into custody.
+The gunman and the victim were not immediately identified.
+It’s not clear how or whether the gunman and victim knew each other.

-State police said in a separate tweet that the “incidence is contained.”
+“That is something we’re still working on right now,” Trooper David Peters told reporters at the scene.

 Paradise Township is about 20 miles (32 kilometers) north of Ross Township, where a gunman opened fire at a Board of Supervisors’ meeting in 2013, killing three.